Sandro770/JNP/README.md

 # MicroWarehouse
-Project made as a part of Languages and Programming Tools II course at the University of Warsaw (microservises group).
+Project made as a part of Languages and Programming Tools II course at the University of Warsaw (microservices group).

 Before You start the front app do the following: (React Typescript, default port 3000)
 1. cd front
 2. npm install -g create-react-app
 3. npm install react-scripts
 4. npm install react-router-dom @types/react-router-dom
-5. npm start (to start the react app)
+5. npm start (to start the React app)

 For the admin app: (Django, default port 8000)
 1. Install requirements from requirements.txt